kloktig/k6-workshop/README.md

     * Login user, i.e. get access token
     * Add votes

-## Challenge 9: Run cloud tests, and discuss the result
-We run a scenario test towards the deployed voting system, and discuss the results and potential improvements.
+Cloud: We run a scenario test towards the deployed voting system, and discuss the results and potential improvements.